 Neale’s food pedigree may go back to the 16th Century but my side of the family also had a keen interest in food.
 My Grandad, was a pastry chef.
-He signed up at the age of 16 years to fight in the Great War by lying about his age and was promptly sent out to Mesopotamia where he was consigned amongst other things to kitchen duties.
+He signed up to fight in the Great War and was sent to Mesopotamia where he was consigned amongst other things to kitchen duties.
 My earliest memories of food were his Madeira cake, Steak and Kidney Pies and Almond Slices, as light as air.
-I have been very influenced by both my Grandfather who produced traditional classics,and my Mother who was constantly striving to provide us with a healthy but tasty and appealing diet, and hopefully this shows in the recipes for Sarah’s Kitchen.
+I have been very influenced by both my Grandfather who produced traditional classics, and my Mother who provided us with a healthy but tasty diet, and hopefully this shows in the recipes.

-Domestic science at school followed where I mastered such classics as peppermint creams and sherry trifle, which looking back was the most stupid thing a school could have asked us to prepare – we all drank the sherry prior to the class with predictable results!
-Then off to university to study Biology at Kings College, London which morphed into Food Science at Leeds University.
+I studied Biology at Kings College, London which morphed into Food Science at Leeds University.
 Here I met Neale, although not until the start of the second year which considering we were on the same course and in the same class was quite an achievement.
 Neale was the worst attendee, but as I found out he is exceedingly bright and sailed through his degree with the minimum interference from the university.

 The other valuable lesson I learnt from this period was how hard people work to produce our food.
 The sheer physical nature of working on a factory floor with no daylight, in trying conditions with the live animals being led into the restrainer, the smell, the sheer numbers of pigs impacted me hugely.
 I have enormous admiration for all the factory floor staff whose work often goes unsung but without whom we would grind to a halt.
 The camaraderie and spirit was inspirational.

 On to Haverhill Meat Products which was co-owned by Sainsburys and where I worked as a development technologist on own brand products for Sainsburys.
-I had a lovely boss who was the Technical manager and really enjoyed my three years there.
 Another invaluable experience as it was here I learnt how big business operates.
 There were two thousand of us working in the biggest pork abattoir in the country at the time.
 What struck me most was the waste in so many areas and the power of marketing.
 The development of the actual product had to follow a marketing brief based more often than not on a trend, rather than a product being developed by a food specialist which could then be marketed.